horacephair/horacephair.github.io/index.md

 * Guestroom bunkbed (top, twin bed): ?

 ### Saluthaus
+<em>Hoyt, Griffin, and Audrey II (who is a cat)(none of our plants consume live humans)</em>
-* There will be a guest room.
-There might be two rooms available if Griffin is out of town.
-There's a book loft and two sofas.
+There will be a guest room -- now upstairs.
+There might be two rooms available if Griffin is out of town for his birthday.
+* Guest room: ?
+* Book loft: ?
+* Good ol' velvety sofa: ?
+* Long corduroy sofa: ?
+* Basement hammock: ?

 ### Other Houses
 * Us???